The Truth About Dyslexia in Adults

 - Becoming self-conscious when speaking to a group; using filler words or starting and stopping sentences repeatedly

-Often, adults with undiagnosed dyslexia may find that they gravitate toward jobs that require as little reading as possible.
+Often, adults with dyslexia (diagnosed or undiagnosed) may find that they gravitate toward jobs that require as little reading as possible.
 Other possible indicators of dyslexia in the workplace can include:

 - Resisting reading out loud during meetings